xlxs4/xlxs4.github.io/about_site/index.md

 # About this site

 This is my personal academic website.
-All credits for the design of it go to Max Koslowski, whose Julia-based [website](https://maximikos.github.io/) I used as a template.
-That in turn used the [website](https://fredrikekre.se/) of Fredrik Ekre as its inspiration.
+All credits for the design of it go to  Jacob Vaverka, whose Julia-based [website](https://jvaverka.com/) I used as a template.
+I also took some inspiration from Max Koslowski ([website](https://maximikos.github.io/)), that in turn used the [website](https://fredrikekre.se/) of Fredrik Ekre as its inspiration.

 ## License